Proving the 6d a-theorem with the double affine Grassmannian: Conclusions

 Another direction worth exploring is the study of the Coulomb branch of the magnetic quiver of 6d orbi-instantons as a quiver variety.
 The problem, as we mentioned in the introduction, is that the former is neither of finite nor affine type, so it is beyond reach using results already available in the mathematics literature.
 However, given its shape (see \eqref{eq:genericmagquivinf}), a possible trick would be to ``embed'' in it a long quiver of type D to study (at least partially) the root space, which is needed to apply the results of \cite{Nakajima:2015txa}.

-One final comment regards the study of the ``full'' Higgs branch of the orbi-instantons, by which we mean also including flavor Higgsings of the \emph{right} $[\SU(k)]$ factor in \eqref{eq:genelquivpreblow}.\footnote{Some examples have been studied in \cite{Mekareeya:2017jgc,Fazzi:2022yca,Lawrie:2023uiu}.} As is by now well known, these are classified by nilpotent orbits of its $\su{k}$ algebra, so the study of the full Higgs branch would involve mixing left homomorphisms $\text{Hom}(\zz_k,E_8)$ and right orbits $\mathcal{O}_\su{k}$.
-However we also remark that the $a$-theorem for such a combined flow would still boil down to $a$-theorems for its constituents, which are either already proven \cite{Heckman:2016ssk, Mekareeya:2016yal} (right orbit) or have been proven here (left homomorphism).
+One final comment regards the study of the full Higgs branch of the orbi-instantons, by which we mean also including flavor Higgsings of the \emph{right} $[\SU(k)]$ factor in \eqref{eq:genelquivpreblow}, i.e. $k$-changing transitions.
+(Some early examples include \cite{Mekareeya:2017jgc,Fazzi:2022yca,Lawrie:2023uiu}.
+An explicit example of the full Higgs branch for $N=k=2$ i.e. $P=N+N_\rho=2+2$ is given in appendix \ref{app:fullhasse}.)
+As is by now well known, these are classified by nilpotent orbits of its $\su{k}$ algebra, so the study of the full Higgs branch would involve mixing left homomorphisms $\text{Hom}(\zz_k,E_8)$ and right orbits $\mathcal{O}_\su{k}$.
+However we also remark that the $a$-theorem for such a combined flow would still boil down to $a$-theorems for its constituents (at least for long-enough quivers, i.e. generic choices of $N$), which are either already proven \cite{Heckman:2016ssk, Mekareeya:2016yal} (right orbit) or have been proven here (left homomorphism).